 (i) will perform a recital of approximately 25 minutes duration.
 Candidates are to choose pieces as indicated in the list of compulsory works, and complete the recital with any work/s of their own choice.
 Candidates wishing to perform on instruments other than those listed below should ask for further information from the MATSEC Board.
 The editions and transcriptions quoted in brackets are given for guidance only.
 Playing from memory is optional.
 However, if candidates opt to play from memory, they must bring copies of the music scores with them.
 Repeats, except from 'da capo', 'dal segno' and those consisting of few bars should not be played.
-Cadenzas to concertos need not be played.

 Candidates offering a vocal recital are to sing all pieces in the original language.
-Candidates must provide their own accompanist when needed.

-(ii) will take a sight-reading test.
+Candidates must provide their own accompanist when needed. (ii) will take a sight-reading test.
 Tests for organ will be on three staves.
 Tests for viola may include the treble and alto clefs.
 Tests for violoncello, bassoon, and trombone may include the tenor of bass clefs.
 In the case of singers, a test-piece will be given 30 minutes before the beginning of the examination.
 A room with a piano will be provided.
-During the test, singers will be accompanied by an examiner.
+During the test, singers will be